annavolkova1/iknito/grav/user/plugins/error/README.md

 You can now edit the override and tweak it however you prefer.

+# Custom error pages

+The configuration allows to specify pages different than `/error` for specific error codes.
+By default, the `404` error leads to the `/error` page.
+If you change that, make sure the page you point to has a `error` template (which means, its markdown file is `error.md` or in the page frontmatter you specify `template: error`.

 # CLI Usage
 The `error` plugin comes with a CLI command that outputs the `grav.log` in a beautified way, with possibility of limiting the amount of errors displayed, as well as include the trace in the output.